JetBrains/teamcity-documentation/topics/setting-up-teamcity-for-amazon-ec2.md

 * `ec2:CancelSpotFleetRequests`
 * `iam:CreateServiceLinkedRole` (if you are getting _"The provided credentials do not have permission to create the service-linked role for EC2 Spot Fleet"_ error; you can safely revoke this permission once the service role is created)

-To launch an instance with an IAM Role (applicable to instances cloned from AMIs and launch templates), the following additional permissions are required:
+To launch an instance under an assumed IAM Role (applicable to instances cloned from AMIs and launch templates), the following additional permissions are required:
 * `iam:ListInstanceProfiles`
 * `iam:PassRole`